Non-stationary Online Learning with Memory and Non-stochastic Control: Related Work

-\paragraph{Dynamic Regret.} Benchmarking regret in term of changing comparators can date back to early development of prediction with expert advice~\citep{journals/ml/HerbsterW98,JMLR'01:Herbster}.
-In the OCO setting,~\citet{ICML'03:zinkvich} pioneers the dynamic regret against any comparator sequence and shows that OGD can attain an $\O(\sqrt{T}(1+P_T))$ dynamic regret.
-It is revealed by~\citet{ICML'18:zhang-dynamic-adaptive} that the result is not tight, who establish an $\Omega(\sqrt{T(1+P_T)})$ minimax lower bound for convex functions and close the gap by proposing an algorithm with optimal $\O(\sqrt{T(1+P_T)})$ rate.
-Recent improvement achieves problem-dependent dynamic regret by further exploiting the smoothness~\citep{NIPS'20:sword}.
-Dynamic regret of bandit convex optimization is studies in~\citep{AISTATS'20:BCO}.
-We finally emphasize that the dynamic regret measure studied in this paper is also called the \emph{universal} dynamic regret, in that the guarantee holds universally against any comparator sequence in the domain.
-Another special form called the \emph{worst-case} dynamic regret is also frequently investigated in the literature~\citep{OR'15:dynamic-function-VT,AISTATS'15:dynamic-optimistic,CDC'16:dynamic-sc,NIPS'17:zhang-dynamic-sc-smooth,NIPS'19:Wangyuxiang,UAI'20:simple,L4DC'21:sc_smooth}, which specifies comparators as the optimizers of online functions.
-The worst-case dynamic regret is less general than the universal one, and the reader is referred to the work of~\citet{NIPS'18:Zhang-Ader} for more discussions.
+\paragraph{Dynamic Regret.} Benchmarking the regret in term of changing comparators dates back to early development of prediction with expert advice~\citep{journals/ml/HerbsterW98,JMLR'01:Herbster}, in which they studied a special form of dynamic regret that supports the comparators change for at most $S$ times (often referred to as $S$-tracking/shifting/switching regret)~\citep{journals/ml/HerbsterW98,JMLR'01:Herbster,JMLR'02:bousquet-dynamic,conf/nips/Cesa-BianchiGLS12,ICML'16:GyorgyS-shiftregret,NIPS'16:Wei-non-stationary-expert,NIPS'19:Zheng,COLT'22:corral_T}.
+For online convex optimization, \citet{ICML'03:zinkvich} pioneers the study of dynamic regret and shows that OGD can attain an $\O(\sqrt{T}(1+P_T))$ dynamic regret.~\citet{ICML'18:zhang-dynamic-adaptive} show that the minimax lower bound is $\Omega(\sqrt{T(1+P_T)})$ and close the gap by proposing an algorithm with an $\O(\sqrt{T(1+P_T)})$ regret.
+Recent works achieve problem-dependent guarantees by exploiting smoothness and incorporating the optimistic online learning techniques~\citep{NIPS'20:sword,JMLR:sword++}, and other works obtain an improved rate by exploiting exp-concavity or strong convexity~\citep{COLT'21:baby-strong-convex,AISTATS'22:sc-proper}.
+More results for dynamic regret minimization have been developed in bandit convex optimization~\citep{JMLR'21:BCO}, Markov decision processes~\citep{ICML'22:mdp}, online label shift problems~\citep{NeurIPS'22:label_shift,arxiv'23:baby-OLS}, time-varying games~\citep{ICML'22:TVgame,ICML'23:SMontoneGame}, etc. We note that the dynamic regret measure studied in this paper is also called the \emph{universal} dynamic regret, in the sense that the regret guarantee holds universally against any comparator sequence in the domain.
+Another special variant called the \emph{worst-case} dynamic regret is frequently studied in the literature~\citep{OR'15:dynamic-function-VT,AISTATS'15:dynamic-optimistic,CDC'16:dynamic-sc,NIPS'17:zhang-dynamic-sc-smooth,NIPS'19:Wangyuxiang,UAI'20:simple,L4DC'21:sc_smooth}, which specifies comparators as the optimizers of online functions.
+The worst-case dynamic regret is less general than the universal one.
+Indeed, both worst-case dynamic regret and static regret are special cases of the universal dynamic regret with different choices of comparators, and we refer the reader to~\citep{JMLR:sword++} for more elaborations.